Huntington’s disease is a genetic disease with a 50% chance of passing it down to the next generation.

 - More than 50 CAG repeats, it is highly likely that this will be Juvenile Huntington’s (experiencing symptoms before the age of 20).
 But not everyone with a high CAG count develops Juvenile Huntington’s.

 - Less than 10% of people with the faulty Huntington’s gene have more than 50 CAG repeats, making Juvenile Huntington’s a very rare disease.

 - If the person does have more than 50 repeats, there is a 90% chance that the faulty gene was from their father as CAG repeats tend to be more unstable when passed on from the man.
 We don’t yet know for sure why this is, but it is thought to be because the gene becomes more unstable in sperm.

-You can find out if you carry the faulty gene by taking a blood test known as a predictive test.
-You need to be 18 years old to take the test.
+- People can find out if they carry the faulty gene by taking a blood test known as a predictive test.
+They need to be 18 years old to take the test.